-You could, of course, start the process in the UK – and advertise through an English property rental website, many of which cater for short term holiday lets.
-When you are over in France visiting your property, it can be a good idea to make full use of local shops, and even ask at the Mairie (Town Hall/Mayor’s office) if you can put up a little advert.
+You could, of course, start the process of letting your property in France from the UK.
+You could advertise through an English property rental website, many of which cater for short term holiday lets.
+When you are over in France visiting your property, it can be a good idea to make full use of local shops.
+As well as this, ask at the mairie (town hall) if you can put up a little advert.
 There are also plenty of free newspapers around these days – in some regions you may even find an English language magazine!
 A good tip is to continue advertising your property, even after you have been booked up for a while.
-This will help you stay out in the public eye, and allow you to keep an eye on general demand for short term letting in your area.
+This will help you stay in the public eye, and allow you to keep an eye on general demand for short term letting in your area.

-You could also engage the services of a local estate agent and management company to advertise for you, and deal with the general letting and maintenance of the property – for a fee, which is normally negotiable.
+You could also engage the services of a local estate agent and management company to advertise for you.
+They will moreover deal with the general letting and maintenance of the property – for a fee, which is normally negotiable.
 This will mean signing a “mandate”, an agreement between you and the agent, to market your property for rental.
-Don’t be persuaded to have your estate agent as a sole agent however; most French agents will not expect to be granted exclusivity!
+Don’t be persuaded to have your estate agent as a sole agent however – most French agents will not expect to be granted exclusivity!

 In general, a decent flat or house in a good area with amenities will be easy to rent out, particularly in the summer months.
 Facilities such as garden, extra land and/or a pool, and being close to either the coast or mountains will always ensure that you can command a decent rental.